 Although we have a strong pool of performers & technicians new blood and talent, on & off stage, is always welcome.

 The Gallery Players founder was Pat Taplin, who sadly passed away in 2012; she had great vision and hopefully this will be carried forward by the new steering group.
-That steering group is Wade Ablitt, Dave Borthwick, Helen Clarke, Steve Taplin and Steve Wooldridge.
+That steering group is Wade Ablitt, Dave Borthwick, Helen Clarke, Will Dowe, Steve Taplin and Steve Wooldridge.

 We encourage other directors to take the reins of their own pet projects, allowing them to cast freely and create individual shows with the backing of our excellent technical and production crew.
 Our only insistence is that the final show should entertain and stimulate our discerning audience and should exude that sense of professionalism we strive for.